-In some cases if it is not appropriate for the authority to keep paying the agency, it may be that the employment agency will be able to consider using the Government’s Coronavirus Job Retention Scheme, under which 80% of the agency worker’s pay would be funded by that scheme, and in such cases authorities might want to discuss top up pay with the agency so the worker does not receive a drop in pay.
-Further details of the Coronavirus Job Retention Scheme are in FAQ 7).
+In some cases if it is not appropriate for the authority to keep paying the agency, it may be that the employment agency will be able to consider using the Government’s Coronavirus Job Retention Scheme, under which 80 per cent of the agency worker’s pay would be funded by that scheme, and in such cases authorities might want to discuss top up pay with the agency so the worker does not receive a drop in pay.
+Further details of the Coronavirus Job Retention Scheme are in FAQ 7.

 - 7. What is the Coronavirus Job Retention Scheme?

-However, in any event, while the Government guidance on the scheme makes it clear that while the scheme is available to public sector employers, the Government does not expect the scheme to be used by many of them, as they will be continuing to provide essential public services.
+However, in any event, while the Government guidance on the scheme makes it clear that the scheme is available to public sector employers, the Government does not expect the scheme to be used by many of them, as they will be continuing to provide essential public services.
 The guidance also states that where employers receive public funding for staff costs, and that funding is continuing, it expects employers to use that money to continue to pay staff in the usual fashion.
 This also applies to non-public sector employers who receive public funding for staff costs.
-Therefore in such cases there is an expectation that employees should not be made redundant as a consequence of the impact of Covid-19 pandemic or placed on furlough leave.

-In some cases though it may be helpful for authorities to advise any of their partner organisations of the details of this scheme to help to protect the wider local government workforce.
+In some cases it may be helpful for authorities to advise any of their partner organisations of the details of this scheme to help to protect the wider local government workforce.